Mission critical

 The high-frequency data that you really need can only be captured when the vehicle lands, where it is transferred to a hard drive, then uploaded to an S3 bucket and converted into different versions of data — which are all written in different formats.
 This means you have to use Athena for query on a local notebook, which gets expensive.
 Each test involves around 20 notebooks for different teams and scenarios, and they aren’t collaborative.

 The process to make this transfer is not easy or instant.
-From the moment the vehicle lands to to properly viewing data it takes at least 4 hours, with teams of engineers working on the transfer.
+From the moment the vehicle lands to properly viewing data it takes at least 4 hours, with teams of engineers working on the transfer.

 Sift solves this process with real-time review, collaboration, and interactive viewing.
 By providing unified visualization and a user-friendly interface, Sift gives multiple teams the ability to collaborate with each other – without using 20 different notebooks.
 These teams can view and share graphs easily and annotate anomalies without manually comparing timestamps.